mighty-gerbils/gerbil-gambit/README.md

 This repo provides support for using Gerbil runtime modules as gambit modules, so that they can be integrated in pure gambit programs.

-To build:
+## Build and Usage

+First, you need to [install Gerbil](https://cons.io/guide/) in your system.

+Then just run the `build.ss` script:
 ```
-./build.sh
+./build.ss
 ```

-This will checkout and build Gerbil into `gerbil-home`, and create the necessary gambit module structure in `modules`.
+This will build the necessary gambit module structure in `modules`.

 To use, just pass `-:search=path/to/gerbil-gambit/modules` to gsi/gsc.